hekmon/subtitles-ai-ocr/README.md

   -baseurl string
         OpenAI API base URL (default "https://api.openai.com/v1") -batch
         OpenAI batch mode.
 Longer (up to 24h) but cheaper (-50%).
+The progress bar won't help you much: it will be ready when it will be ready!
 You should validate a few samples in regular mode first.
   -debug
         Print each entry to stdout during the process -input string